O3Ol/awesome-stars/README.md

 - [1on1-questions](https://github.com/VGraupera/1on1-questions) - Mega list of 1 on 1 meeting questions compiled from a variety to sources
 - [RSSHub](https://github.com/DIYgod/RSSHub) - 🍰 Everything is RSSible
 - [algorithm-visualizer](https://github.com/algorithm-visualizer/algorithm-visualizer) - :fireworks:Interactive Online Platform that Visualizes Algorithms from Code
-- [node-quadstore](https://github.com/beautifulinteractions/node-quadstore) - A LevelDB-backed graph database for Node.js and the browser supporting SPARQL queries and the RDF/JS interface.
 - [levelgraph](https://github.com/levelgraph/levelgraph) - Graph database JS style for Node.js and the Browser.
 Built upon LevelUp and LevelDB.
 - [ecce](https://github.com/rcdilorenzo/ecce) - ML Prediction of Bible Topics and Passages (Python / React)
 - [graphql-demo](https://github.com/deuex-solutions/graphql-demo) - Demo application for GraphQL + Apollo-express-server + Nexus + Knex + ClickHouse (in TypeScript)